RLabNYC/Rlab_FaceTracking_fuse/README.md

 ### Makehuman example
 ![ unreal mkhuman blendshapes](https://i.ibb.co/m8K1n8s/Annotation-2020-02-28-115732.png)

-If you see an error or the blendshapes are named differently, make sure to double check the grouping name of the blendshapes, this is the group that should be named “Blendshape_mesh”
+If you see an error or the blendshapes are named differently, make sure to double check the grouping name of the blendshapes, this is the group that should be named “Blendshape_mesh”.

 ![Maya screenshot](https://i.ibb.co/D9QDx1n/Annotation-2020-02-27-110918.png)

-In this example, the “Body_ncl1_4” needs to be renamed to Blendshape_mesh
+In this example, the “Body_ncl1_4” needs to be renamed to Blendshape_mesh.

 Our repo will have everything set up for you to test the Livelink app on yor phone with our Unreal sample project.